Frequently Asked Questions

 - small business funding entities; and

 8. How do I submit a tax return?

-You have to register as a taxpayer first by visiting your closest SARS branch (first time registration can only be done in person at a SARS branch).
-Once you are registered, you can submit your tax return via eFiling or by visiting your closest SARS branch (please note that e-filling registration is a separate registration).
-Please take note of the documents you will require to register as a taxpayer.
+You must first register as a taxpayer by visiting your closest SARS branch (first time registration can only be done in person at a SARS branch).
+Once you are registered, you can submit your tax return by visiting your closest SARS branch.
+You may also submit your return via eFiling if you have registered for eFiling (please note that eFiling registration is a separate registration).
+Please also take note of the documents you will need to register as a taxpayer.

 9. Where do I source information for completing the investment information in my tax return?